 The UAE has announced the public and private sector holiday dates for Eid Al-Adha.

-The exact dates are yet to be confirmed as they rely on moon sightings, however, the public holiday dates are confirmed by the Government.
+The exact dates are always subject to moon sightings, however, the public holiday dates are confirmed by the Government.

 What do I need to know as a visitor to Abu Dhabi during Eid?

 Eid Al Adha is the Festival of the Sacrifice.
 It is the second and holier of the two occasions of Eid marked by Muslims around the world.
 (The other Eid is Eid al-Fitr, marking the end of the Holy Month of Ramadan).

 It begins on the 10th day of Dhu Al Hijjah, which is the 12th and final month in the Hijri (Islamic) calendar.

 The occasion is marked by prayers and large gatherings of family and friends over shared meals.